guannan-git/ECE408_Project/README.md

     rai --queue rai_amd64_exclusive -p <project-folder>

 **Please only use the exclusive queue for the profiling purpose.
 Use the default queue to test your code.**

+Since profiling takes a while, the exclusive queue may get backed up when the deadline approaches.
+So we encourage you to start early on this Milestone.
+You can query the number of pending jobs on the exclusive queue by the following command:

+    rai -p . --queue=rai_amd64_exclusive queued

 ***System level profiling using Nsight-Systems***